leo-arch/clifm/README.md

 ![selection box](images/sel_box.png)

  * Open files without the need to specify any program.
-Via `mime` (the built-in resource opener), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
+Via `mime` (the **built-in resource opener**), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
 To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background.
 Of course, you can also set a custom resource opener.

-* Quick search: type `/string` and CliFM will list all the files containing `string` in its name.
+* **Quick search**: type `/string` and CliFM will list all the files containing `string` in its name.
 This function also supports wildcards.
 Example: `/*.png` will list all the .png files in the current directory.
 If you want to search for files in another directory, just tell the search function where to search: `/*.png /media/images`.

 ![quick search](images/quick_search.png)

-* A `trash system` to be able to recover deleted files.
+* A Freedesktop compliant **trash system** to be able to recover deleted files.

-* Just like the `ls` command, CLiFM uses (customizable) color codes to identify file types.
+* **Extended color codes**: Just like the `ls` command, CLiFM uses (customizable) color codes to identify file types.
 However, and unlike `ls`, CLiFM is also able to distinguish between empty and non-empty files or directories, broken and non-broken symlinks, files and directories with or without read permission, and more.
 Once in CliFM, type `colors` to see the list of currently used color codes.

 ![colors](images/colors.png)

-* It also displays the amount of files contained by listed directories or symlinks to directories.
+* **Files counter**: It also displays the amount of files contained by listed directories or symlinks to directories.

 ![dirs](images/dirs.png)